StevenClontz/prof.clontz.org/classes/2019/08/ma238/standards.md

 - **L2: Inverse Laplace transform.**
   Compute the inverse Laplace transform of a function from a formula sheet using partial fractions or convolution.
-- **L3: Discontinuous IVPs.**
+- **L3h: Discontinuous IVPs.**
-  Solve IVPs involving a step function or Dirac delta distribution in terms of an inverse Laplace transform.
+  Solve IVPs involving a step function or Dirac delta distribution.
 - **L4h: Non-smooth motion.**
   Model and analyze motion involving instantaneous acceleration.
 - **L5h: Mass-spring impulse.**